Piotr1215/cilium-demo/README.md

 - /version    returns "VERSION Page"
 - /about      returns "ABOUT Page"

+#### Check service connectivity

-Create a test BusyBox pod and check connectivity to go-api service
+Create a test [BusyBox](https://www.busybox.net/) pod and check connectivity to go-api service

 ```bash
 kubectl run -it --rm debug --image=radial/busyboxplus:curl --restart=Never -- curl -w "\n" http://go-api-svc
 ```

+Let's break down this command:

+- `kubectl run` - starts a new pod
+- the `-it` flag ensures that we can interact with the pod and send commands to the container running inside
+- `--rm` instructs Kubernetes to remove the pod right after it exits
+- `curl -w "\n" http://go-api-svc` calls a go-api service taking advantage of Kubernetes DNS and service discovery mechanism

+After running this command you should see `HOME Page` returned to the terminal.

+#### Apply Network Policy

-Let's apply policy that allows only traffic from pods with label app:version_ready to GET endpoind of the go-api pod
+Let's apply policy that allows only traffic from pods with label app:version_ready to GET endpoint of the go-api pod.

 ```yaml
 apiVersion: "cilium.io/v2"